-Part of the difficulty probably lies in our ‘Britishness’ - our reluctance to show off and boast about ourselves and our achievements.
+Part of the difficulty probably lies in our ‘Britishness’ – our reluctance to show off and boast about ourselves and our achievements.
 Unfortunately, I’m not going to be able to solve this large cultural tendency with a single article!
 What I can do, however, is offer you some tips to hopefully make writing your CV a little less daunting.
-(For more specific advice on writing an NQ legal CV, read this blog)
+(Are you an NQ?
+Check out 7 Tips and Tricks for Writing your NQ Legal CV)

 Detail, detail, detail